Anarkkie/Classic-UI-Launcher-for-The-Sims-Legacy-Collection/README.md

 ---

+## 🎯 Typical Use Cases

+🧠 I recommend capping the in-game resolution to **1080p** if you can stand the black borders introduced at this resolution.
+Otherwise I recommend using **1365x768**.
+> ⚠️ Selecting **1440p** or **4K** as your in-game resolution will result in the same strange scaling behavior as the default `Sims.exe`.

+- 🖥️ **1440p / 4K Displays** (*2560x1440 / 3840x2160*)
+  - Run the game at **1920×1080** to eliminate the pixelated UI.
+  - Run the game at **1365x768** to work around the black border issue.

+- 🖥️ **1080p Displays** (*1920x1080*)
+  - Run the game at **1365×768** to work around the black border issue
+    - This increases the apparent size of the UI.
+- 🖥️ **768p Displays** (*1366x768*)
+  - Drop to **1365x768** for a properly scaled UI without scaling artifacts.

+- 🖥️ **720p Displays**
+  - Supported but not much of a reason to use this program unless you want to have 800x600 or 1066x600 scaled by your monitor.

+- 📺 **4:3 Displays**
+  - Supported.

+- 😤 **Scaling Annoyances**
+  - If you hate the Sims Legacy Collection’s built-in fullscreen behavior, this gives you proper scaling with more options.

+---

 ## ⚠️ The Problem

-❌ The default `Sims.exe`:
-  - Uses *weird internal scaling* that separates 2D and 3D elements, leading to pixelation and scaling artifacts at **native 1440p and above** or when running the game at a resolution lower than your monitor’s native resolution.
+>❌ The default `Sims.exe`: Uses *weird internal scaling* that separates 2D and 3D elements, leading to pixelation and scaling artifacts at **native 1440p and above** or when running the game at a resolution lower than your monitor’s native resolution.
   - 🔍 On **4K and 1440p monitors**:
     - Running the game at **native** causes severe **UI pixelation** — especially in menus and dialogs — because the game was never meant to be viewed at those pixel densities.
   - 📐 At **1080p and lower**:
     - The game actually looks sharp and scales correctly *if* the in-game resolution matches the monitor's native resolution.
-However, the **black bars** on the neighborhood and Create-a-Sim screens drive some users crazy.
+However, the **black borders** on the neighborhood and Create-a-Sim screens drive some users crazy.

-🌀 Lowering the in-game resolution using the default launcher leads to **worse image quality**, *leaving **1080p**, **1440p**, and **4K** users stuck* with blocky visuals and pixelated UI.
+🌀 Lowering the in-game resolution using the default launcher scales terribly, *leaving **1080p**, **1440p**, and **4K** users stuck* with black borders, blocky visuals, or a pixelated UI.

 ✅ Classic UI Launcher solves this by letting **your GPU and monitor** handle the resolution scaling instead of the game.
 You get a **clean, properly scaled UI** even at lower-than-native resolutions.